NextCenturyCorporation/MCS/TASK_LIST.md

 - The “Social Approach” category shows an agent approaching another agent, and then imitating it.
 The “Social Imitation” category shows an agent imitating another agent, and then approaching it.
 If an agent shows a preference for another agent during the familiarization trials (by approaching or imitating that agent), it is expected/plausible for the agent to show the same preference (by approaching or imitating the same agent) during the test trial, and unexpected/implausible for the agent to show a different preference (by approaching or imitating a different agent).
 As in previous evaluations, your system should return a plausibility / expectedness rating that’s very high for “expected” scenes (1.0 = definitely expected) and very low for “unexpected” scenes (0.0 = definitely unexpected).
 - The “Instrumental Approach” and “Instrumental Imitation” categories introduce a goal object that the agent contacts while imitating a movement pattern.
 If an agent appears to show a preference for another agent (by approaching or imitating that agent), but simultaneously contacts a goal object, then there is no expectation for that agent to show either the same preference or a different preference, because it is impossible to know whether the agent is trying to imitate another agent or contact the goal object.
 For “no expectation” scenes, your system should return a plausibility / expectedness rating that’s lower than for “expected” scenes but higher than for “unexpected” scenes.

-Example Evaluation Scenes:

-Approach Expected:
+Evaluation - Approach - Expected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/872d0a21-6537-4ce1-ad01-a5c8d677a1c2

-Approach Unexpected:
+Evaluation - Approach - Unexpected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/4dc81e36-dbb1-4526-8244-0a005aa67d35

-Approach No Expectation:
+Evaluation - Approach - No Expectation Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/af03624a-f0ca-4284-81fa-4fce15f8d9a0

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/48cdc381-c626-4186-8f16-8f3a7113a9d0

-Imitation Expected:
+Evaluation - Imitation - Expected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/b3d95637-150d-42fc-9259-aee541d188a4

-Imitation Unexpected:
+Evaluation - Imitation - Unexpected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/49741259-c543-491f-b8a6-58446fe9ec6c

-Imitation No Expectation:
+Evaluation - Imitation - No Expectation Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/54f6d65e-9a0b-4fd9-b8b0-1fc75ea12fba